Stegobully/merged_ncRNAclassifier/README.md

 ### Testing Datasets
 For our benchmarks we used the test set -> `testing_datasets/rnacentral_testset.fasta`.

-For the GrEnc and Merged model, we used the corresponding graph features file.
+For the GrEnc and MncR model, we used the corresponding graph features file.
 To retrieve the files created by GraphProt please contact either heiko.dunkel@uni-greifswald.de or stefan.simm@uni-greifswald.de.
 Alternatively, you may create them yourself using the above fasta file (see section [GraphProt](#graphprot)).